krusi1/football-ratings/README.md

 ![png](output_11_1.png)

-## Win or loose
+## Win or lose

 Intuitively, the success of a team is not linear in the score difference: the value of an additional goal is larger when it makes the difference between a draw and a close win than when the team would have won the game anyway.
 Do ratings reflect this relationship?

 I plot average ratings as a function of the score difference.
 To zoom in the neighborhood of draws I exclude games where the score difference is larger 4, the results are not sensitive to the sample restriction.
  - First, I use data from defeats and predict ratings for the draws (indicated by the dashed line).
-We can see that actual ratings are higher, there is am extra premium for improving score difference by one when it turns a defeat into a draw.
+We can see that actual ratings are higher, there is an extra premium for improving score difference by one when it turns a defeat into a draw.
  - Then I repeated the same procedure for victories.
 Actual ratings are now lower than predicted, meaning that there is an extra premium for improving score difference by one when it turns a draw into a victory.